AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 [0, 1]
 ```

-`IntervalArithmetic.jl` will work natively with `pba.jl`, however an interval can be converted to a p-box in the following way:
+`IntervalArithmetic.jl` will work natively with `ProbabilityBoundsAnalysis.jl`, however an interval can be converted to a p-box in the following way:

 ```julia
 julia> b = makepbox(interval(0,1))